AliBoraik/real-time-chat/README.md

 # Chat App

 This is a chat application built using .NET Core, and React.
-It enables real-time messaging between users .
+It enables real-time messaging between users.

 ## Technologies Used